 Located just near Pawhuska off U.S. 60, Osage Hills State Park is a scenic park in a heavily forested setting.
 Along with mountain biking, the wildlife viewing is excellent here.

-Situated in a remote area approximately 20 miles east of Atoka in southeast Oklahoma, the McGee Creek State Park and Natural Scenic Recreation Area offers more than 30 miles of mountain biking trails over hilly, rocky terrain.
+Situated in a remote area approximately 20 miles east of Atoka in southeast Oklahoma, the McGee Creek State Park offers more than 30 miles of mountain biking trails over hilly, rocky terrain.
 Set amid the area’s rolling, pine-covered terrain, McGee Creek’s single- and double-track trails are primitive, but marked with rocks in many places.
-All of the trailheads are well-marked.
+All trailheads are well-marked.

 McGee Creek requires mountain bikers to wear helmets, so don’t forget yours.
-And don’t forget a patch kit and some basic tools, as you’ll need to be self-sufficient.
+Be sure to bring a patch kit and some basic tools, as you’ll need to be self-sufficient.

 Many mountain bikers consider the 11 miles of trails at Lake Thunderbird State Park, east of Norman, as among the best in the state.
 This series of interconnecting trails is found on the south side of Lake Thunderbird, between Clear Bay and the South Dam areas.
-The Clear Bay trailhead is located across from the Thunderbird Riding Stables and provides access to a couple of short, easy trails.
-There are also two medium-length trails ( 2 - 2.5 miles) and these are moderately difficult.
+The Clear Bay Recreation Area trailhead provides access to a couple of short, easy trails.
+There are also two medium-length trails (2 - 2.5 miles) and these are moderately difficult.
 The most technical trail runs 4 miles.

 Lake Thunderbird’s single-track trails incorporate some technical features, including steep climbs, drops and rock gardens.
 They’re well-marked with color-coded arrows and mile markers.